 For the tarka:

 – 1 clove garlic, thinly sliced

-1. Start by thoroughly rinsing the chana dal (or split peas, if using); put to one side to drain.
+- Start by thoroughly rinsing the chana daal (or split peas, if using); put to one side to drain.
 Heat about 2 tbsp olive oil in a large saucepan and add the mustard seeds; fry for about a minute before adding the onion, garlic, ginger and chilli.
 Cook on a low heat for 10-15 minutes, until the onion is soft and translucent.

-3. When the dal is ready (the chana dal/split peas should have broken down completely), season to taste then make the tarka.
+- When the daal is ready (the chaana dal/split peas should have broken down completely), season to taste then make the tarka.
 Heat the groundnut oil in a small pan, and make sure it’s hot enough by dropping in a cumin seed – if it sizzles then add the shallots, garlic and the rest of the seeds.
-Fry on a medium-high heat for a couple of minutes until the ingredients are starting to brown, then remove from the heat and drizzle over the finished dal.
-Serve with chopped coriander, rice, lemon wedges and coconut yogurt.
+Fry on a medium-high heat for a couple of minutes until the ingredients are starting to brown, then remove from the heat and drizzle over the finished daal.
+Serve with chopped coriander, rice, lemon wedges and yogurt.